Skip to main content

 Medium of Instruction

-The medium of instruction is mainly Chinese.
-English or Putonghua is adopted as the language of instruction for relevant courses, (e.g. the course "Multiculturalism, Multilingualism: Developing International Mindedness in Early Childhood Education" and "Working with Families from Diverse Backgrounds" might be conducted in English) as appropriate.
+The medium of instruction is mainly Cantonese.
+English or Putonghua will be used as the language of instruction for relevant courses, (e.g. the course "Multiculturalism, Multilingualism: Developing International Mindedness in Early Childhood Education" and "Working with Families from Diverse Backgrounds" might be conducted in English) as appropriate.

 Career Prospects / Professional Qualifications